walteraa/kubernetes_tutorials/k8s-gke/README.md

 Now we will create our GKE cluster in `us-central1-a` zone using the command

 ```
-gcloud container cluster create central-cluster --zone=us-central1-a \
+$ gcloud container cluster create gke-central --zone=us-central1-a \
                                      --num-nodes=3 \
                                      --scopes "cloud-platform,storage-ro,service-control,service-management,https://www.googleapis.com/auth/ndev.clouddns.readwrite"
 ```

-This command means that we are creating a cluster named `central-cluster` at `us-central1-a` zone containing *3 nodes* and using the scopes listed in the parameter `--scopes`.
+This command means that we are creating a cluster named `gke-central` at `us-central1-a` zone containing *3 nodes* and using the scopes listed in the parameter `--scopes`.

 After completing the cluster setup, a cluster summary will appear.

+# Connecting the GKE cluster with your kubernetes client(kubectl)

+## Making more configuration
+Before connect your GKE cluster in the kubernetes client, you need to make some configurations in the `gcloud` configuration referring to the way that the kubernetes connect to Google.
+Then, you need make `kubectl` uses cluster client cert or basic authentications, to do that you just need to execute

+`$ gcloud config set container/use_client_certificate True`

+or

+`$ export CLOUDSDK_CONTAINER_USE_CLIENT_CERTIFICATE=True`

+(Or both to make sure that it is working)

+## Now really connect kubectl to GKE cluster

+The command used below can be obtained from the [Google Container Engine Panel](https://console.cloud.google.com/kubernetes/list) clicking in the *Connect* button

+`$ gcloud container clusters get-credentials gke-central --zone us-central1-a --project corc-tutorial`

+If the command is executed successfully, a confirmation about kubeconfig entry creation for `gke-central` will appear.